crc0507/academic-kickstart/content/project/QRcode/index.md

 layout = "project"

 # Project title.
-title = "QRcode"
+title = "Indoor positioning navigation system based on two-dimensional code"

 # Project summary to display on homepage.
 summary = """
 It is an Android App to find route in the building using the QRcode.
+Users can scan the QRcode to submit location information to the system.
+Then the system will return a route to the destination.
 """

 # Tags: can be used for filtering projects.